VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 Map storage includes the need to house years of print-only documents with no digital equivalent, to receiving modern GIS work submitted by county foresters, for example.
 Forested parcels are much further along in their digitization with the Agency of Natural Resources (ANR) maintaining a [statewide GIS dataset of those records](#https://geodata.vermont.gov/datasets/VTANR::use-value-appraisal-parcels/explore), albeit simply joined to full parcel geometry rather than specific enrolled extents.
 There is no digitally mapped equivalent for agricultural parcels, which represent 4,700+ records covering more than 320,000 acres.

-These specific numbers are possible as recent modernization of the state's grand list maintenance software known as the Vermont Property Information Exchange (VTPIE) has improved internal access to enrolled parcels statewide, at least as tabular data.
-This
+These specific numbers are possible to convey as recent modernization of the state's grand list maintenance software known as the Vermont Property Information Exchange (VTPIE) has improved internal access to enrolled parcels statewide, at least as tabular data.
+This is important as several other mapping uses want to depict current and complete  current use data

 Act No. 181 (H.687) of 2024.
 Future Land Use maps by Regional Planning Commissions (RPC's)